yaniferhaoui/contracts/tutorials/01-TokenCreation.md

 ```

 If your delegate contract was created correctly the previous command would have displayed your contract address
+If you are on a live network, you might want to backup this address for later use.

 4- Create a token core
 ```javascript